Black Panther Party

-The Black Panther Party (originally the Black Panther Party for Self-Defense) was a far-left, Marxist–Leninist and black power political organization founded by college students Bobby Seale and Huey P. Newton in October 1966 in Oakland, California.
-The party was active in the United States between 1966 and 1982, with chapters in many major American cities, including San Francisco, New York City, Chicago, Los Angeles, Seattle, and Philadelphia.
-They were also active in many prisons and had international chapters in the United Kingdom and Algeria.
-Upon its inception, the party's core practice was its open carry patrols ("copwatching") designed to challenge the excessive force and misconduct of the Oakland Police Department.
-From 1969 onward, the party created social programs, including the Free Breakfast for Children Programs, education programs, and community health clinics.
-The Black Panther Party advocated for class struggle, claiming to represent the proletarian vanguard.
+The Black Panther Party (BPP), formerly the Black Panther Party for Self-Defense, was an American Marxist–Leninist and black power political and militant organization from 1966 to 1982, founded by Huey P. Newton and Bobby Seale.
+Between 1968 and 1971, it was a nationwide organization with chapters in many major cities, and members were active in many prisons and the party had international chapters in the United Kingdom and Algeria.
+The party first drew attention for openly carrying firearms in Oakland, California while monitoring police activity; resultantly, members were involved in multiple fatal firefights with police.
+Its earliest goal was to challenge the excessive force and misconduct of the Oakland Police Department that affected the African American community during the civil rights movement.
+It advocated for decent housing, community control of education and police, exemption from military service for black men during the Vietnam War, and free breakfast primarily for children, but also tens of thousands of poor and working-class families.
+The party's dissolution led to various splinter groups and unofficial successor organizations.

-In 1969, J. Edgar Hoover, the director of the Federal Bureau of Investigation (FBI), described the party as "the greatest threat to the internal security of the country."
+In 1969, J. Edgar Hoover, the director of the Federal Bureau of Investigation (FBI), described the Black Panther Party as "the greatest threat to the internal security of the country."
 The FBI sabotaged the party with an illegal and covert counterintelligence program (COINTELPRO) of surveillance, infiltration, perjury, and police harassment, all designed to undermine and criminalize the party.
-The FBI was involved in the 1969 assassinations of Fred Hampton and Mark Clark, who were killed in a raid by the Chicago Police Department.
-Black Panther Party members were involved in many fatal firefights with police.
-Huey Newton allegedly killed officer John Frey in 1967, and Eldridge Cleaver (Minister of Information) led an ambush in 1968 of Oakland police officers, in which two officers were wounded and Panther treasurer Bobby Hutton was killed.
-The party suffered many internal conflicts, resulting in the murder of Alex Rackley.
+The FBI was involved in the 1969 assassinations of party members Fred Hampton and Mark Clark, who were killed in a raid by the Chicago Police Department.
+Huey P. Newton allegedly killed officer John Frey in 1967, and Minister of Information Eldridge Cleaver led an ambush in 1968 of Oakland police officers, in which two officers were wounded and Panther treasurer Bobby Hutton was killed.
+The party suffered many internal conflicts, resulting in the murders of members including Betty Van Patter and Alex Rackley.

-Government persecution initially contributed to the party's growth among African Americans and the political left, who both valued the party as a powerful force against de facto segregation and the US military draft during the Vietnam War.
+Government persecution initially contributed to the party's growth among African Americans and the political left, who both valued the party as a powerful force against de facto segregation and the U.S. military draft during the Vietnam War.
 Party membership peaked in 1970 and gradually declined over the next decade, due to vilification by the mainstream press and infighting largely fomented by COINTELPRO.
 Support further declined over reports of the party's alleged criminal activities, such as drug dealing and extortion.

 The party's legacy is controversial.
 Older historical work described the party as more criminal than political, characterized by "defiant posturing over substance."
 Other assessments described the party as "mainly victims of a repressive state."
 These older assessments have been criticized as incomplete.
-Joshua Bloom and Waldo Martin characterized the Black Panther Party as the most influential black power organization of the late 1960s, with an "eventually tragic evolution" - collapsing due to infighting, often partly initiated by the government.
+Joshua Bloom and Waldo Martin characterized the Black Panther Party as one of the most influential black power organization of the late 1960s, with an "eventually tragic evolution" - collapsing due to infighting, often partly initiated by the government.